ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor

-Greek, Latin, classical studies, and ancient history may be a major or minor subject in either the Course or the Honors Program.
-Three of these majors (Greek, Latin, and ancient history) require advanced work in one of the original languages, while a major or minor in classical studies and a minor in ancient history encourage but do not require language study.
+Greek, Latin, Ancient History, and Classical Studies may be a student’s major or minor subject in either the Course or the Honors Program.
+Three of these tracks (Greek, Latin, and ancient history) require advanced work in one of the original languages, while a major or minor in Classical Studies does not require but may include language study.
 Acceptance into one of the majors is dependent on promising work in relevant courses (normally indicated by A’s and B’s).

-Greek: 8.5 credits required, including 0.5-credit senior course study (see below).
+Greek: 8.5 credits required, including .5-credit senior course study (see below).
 Two credits must come from an honors seminar in Greek.

-Latin: 8.5 credits required, including 0.5-credit senior course study (see below).
+Latin: 8.5 credits required, including .5-credit senior course study (see below).
 Two credits must come from an honors seminar in Latin.

-Classical Studies: 8.5 credits in Greek, Latin, classical studies or ancient history including 0.5-credit senior course study (see below).
+Classical Studies: 8.5 credits in Greek, Latin, Classical Studies or Ancient History including .5-credit senior course study (see below).
 Two credits must come from a double-credit Classical Studies Capstone Seminar.
-Other departments on campus offer courses focused on aspects of classical antiquity (e.g. art history, philosophy, political science), and usually these will count toward completion of the major; students are advised to consult the chair for an accurate list of such courses.
-For 2016-2017, these additional courses are ENGL 009E FYS:Narcissus amd the History of Reflection; PHIL 020/CLST 020 Plato and his Modern Readers; PHIL 102 Ancient Philosophy; POLS 011 Ancient Political Theory; POLS 100 Ancient Political Theory; RELG 057/LING007 Hebrew Text Study I; and RELG 059/LING010 Hebrew Text Study II.
+Other disciplines on campus offer courses focused on aspects of classical antiquity (e.g. Art History, Philosophy, Political Science), and usually these will count toward completion of the major; students are advised to consult the chair for an accurate list of such courses.

-Ancient History: A major in ancient history consists of four ancient history courses (ANCH 031, 032, 042, 044, 056, or 066), four credits in Greek or Latin, two of which must be from an honors seminar, and 0.5-credit senior course study.
-A second seminar in Latin or Greek can be substituted for two ancient history courses.
+Ancient History: A major in Ancient History consists of four Ancient History courses (ANCH 031, 032, 042, 044, 056, or 066), four credits in Greek or Latin, two of which must be from an honors seminar, and .5-credit senior course study.
+A second seminar in Latin or Greek may be substituted for two Ancient History courses.